Read and write words ending in –op.

 Read and write target words

-- Show the children the –op word cards (see below) and have them read the cards aloud as a class.
+- Show the children the word cards and have them read the cards aloud as a class.

 - Have the children read the word cards again, and this time have them write down the word after it has been read.